wojdyr/fityk/doc/model.rst

   the other names are self-explaining.

 - Each parameter may have a default value (see the examples below).
-  The default value can be either a number or an expression that depends on the parameters listed above (e.g. ``0.8*hwhm``).
+  The default value can be either a number, or an expression that depends on the parameters listed above (e.g. ``0.8*hwhm``).
   The default value always binds a simple-variable to the parameter.

-UDFs can be defined in a few ways:
+UDFTs can be defined in a few ways:

 - by giving a full formula, like in the example above,